-Find out which stocks you should buy this month to make money.
+Find out which stocks you should buy this month to make money in this volatile market.

 Another plus is their brand strength with a key market – Asian tourists with money to burn.

-I remember well that Japanese shoppers during the 1980s could not get enough of Burberry’s bags, ties and coats, and the same is now happening throughout the Pacific Rim.
+I remember well that Japanese shoppers during the 1980s could not get enough of Burberry’s bags, ties and coats and the same is now happening throughout the Pacific Rim.
 A survey of high-end department stores by Credit Suisse suggests that Burberry’s brand is equal to that of Chanel, Louis Vuitton and Hermes.

 Burberry’s stock is, on a price-to-earnings basis, the least expensive of these three luxury stocks even as same-store sales were up 37% in the first half of fiscal-year 2022 on a year-over-year basis.
 Its strategic plan includes opening dozens of new stores in emerging markets.

 All three of these luxury stocks tap into sizable growth markets with healthy profit margins.
 Consider adding some luxury to your portfolio today.